 For the purpose of financing development projects or strengthening the financial market, the Central Bank may upon approval of the Minister of Finance:

 - own or sell shares or bonds of any Kuwaiti shareholding company, franchisee in Kuwait or public establishment;

 - extend loans to banks, public financial or credit establishments, against collateral of their holdings of such shares or bonds, provided that the total amounts allocated for the acquisition of the aforementioned shares and/or bonds, or for lending against the collateral of their holding, does not exceed the value of the reserves of the Bank;

 * Paragraph (3) was added to Article (37) by virtue of the Decree Law No. (130) of 1977.

 - The Governor shall keep the Minister of Finance continuously informed of the monetary and credit policy pursued or intended to be pursued by the Bank.

-- If the Minister of Finance has a different view, he may issue general directives to be followed by the Bank, and such directives shall become binding on the Bank.
+- If the Minister of Finance has a different view, he/she may issue general directives to be followed by the Bank, and such directives shall become binding on the Bank.